ulfschneider/ulf.website/content/posts/2022-12-21-evolution-of-the-jamstack.md

 title: Evolution of the Jamstack
 tags: code
 draft: true
-abstract: Initialy, the term JAMStack stood for JavaScript, Markup, and API.
-That was correct but didn´t really explain the underlying processing model.
-The strategies for building Jamstack sites evolved since 2015 and so did the naming of strategies.
+abstract: Strategies for building Jamstack sites evolved since 2015.
+How is the Jamstack defined today?
 ---

 [[toc]]